-Generally, for graphing change over time, it is most appropriate to have data that are in a long format, as shown in the margin.
+Generally, for graphing change over time, it is most appropriate to have data that are in a long format, as shown in Figure 9.
 In long data every row represents a particular measurement occasion for a particular individual.
 Each individual in the data set thus has multiple rows.
 Ideally, every row in data in the long format is uniquely identified by the combination of an id number and a study wave.

 Data can be reshaped from wide to long format, and vice versa.
-Two straightforward options are the reshape command, as available in both Stata and R.
+Two straightforward options are the reshape command as available in Stata and the pivot() commands available in R.

-Graphics made with ggplot2created by Hadley Wickham.
+Graphics made with ggplot2 (Wickham, 2016).